pdssp/csvforwkt/README.rst

 .. image https://img.shields.io/github/forks/pole-surfaces-planetaires/csvforwkt?style=social

-csvForWKT is a python script that creates a WKT-crs for some bodies from the solar system.
-The content that is filled in the WKT-crs comes from the report of IAU Working Group on Cartographic.
+csvForWKT is a python script that creates a WKT-crs for solar system bodies.
+The physical content of the WKT-crs comes from the IAU Working Group on Cartographic Coordinates and Rotational Elements report.

 Stable release